hitobito/development/README.md

 docker-compose up -d
 ```

+&ast;Note: If you want to test with sphinx running you need to pass `--profile sphinx` to `docker-compose`.

 ⚡ This will also install all required gems and seed the database, which takes some time to complete if it's executed the first time.
 You can follow the progress using `docker-compose logs --follow rails` (exit with Ctrl+C).

 After the startup has completed (once you see `Listening on tcp://0.0.0.0:3000` in the logs), make sure all services are up and running: